-CT was maintained above 100% at all times the plant was providing water into the distribution system for June.
-Chlorine dose remained at 1.3 mg/L.
+Giardia CT was maintained above 100% at all times the plant was providing water into the distribution system for June.
+The chlorine dose remains 1.5 mg/L.

 MWRA adjusts the alkalinity and pH of Wachusett water to reduce its corrosivity which minimizes the leaching of lead and copper from service lines and home plumbing systems into the water.
 MWRA's target for distribution system pH is 9.3; the target for alkalinity is 40 mg/L. Per DEP requirements, samples from the CWTP Fin B tap have a minimum compliance level of 9.1 for pH and 37 mg/L for alkalinity.
 Samples from 27 distribution system taps have a minimum compliance level of 9.0 for pH and 37 mg/L for alkalinity.
 Results must not be below this level for more than 9 days in a six-month period.
 MWRA tests finished water pH and alkalinity daily at the CWTP Fin B sampling tap.
 Distribution system samples are collected in March, June, September, and December.
-Distribution system samples were collected on June 21, 2010.
-Distribution system sample pH ranged from 9.4 to 9.6 and alkalinity ranged from 41 to 43 mg/L.
+Distribution system samples were collected on June 22 and 23, 2011.
+Distribution system sample pH ranged from 9.3 to 9.5 and alkalinity ranged from 40 to 43 mg/L.